A preview! NASA has just revealed a new image from the James Webb Space Telescope – Teach Me About Science

 In less than 6 days the world will witness the first full-color images from NASA and partners’ James Webb Space Telescope.
 We are all anxiously awaiting what the new telescope will reveal.
 To alleviate some of the curiosity, Webb’s Fine Orientation Sensor (FGS), developed by the Canadian Space Agency, has recently captured a view of stars and galaxies that provides a tantalizing glimpse of what the telescope’s science instruments will reveal in the future. the coming weeks, months and years.

 The FGS allows Webb to aim accurately so you can get high quality images.
 As explained by NASA, these types of images are not usually preserved due to the difficulty of transferring data between L2 (Webb’s orbit at 1.5 million km) and the Earth; Webb is limited to sending data from up to two science instruments at a time.
-Lucky for us, during a week-long stability test in May, it occurred to the team that they could keep the images being captured because there was available data transfer bandwidth.
+Lucky for us, during a week-long stability test in May, it occurred to the team that they might keep the images being captured because there was available data transfer bandwidth.

 Unlike the images that will be released on July 12, this image was not created with a scientific result in mind.
 Despite this, you can now witness one of the deepest images of the universe ever taken, a record that will be completely broken next week.